denigma/denigma/docs.rst

 All three were implemented but only third approach seems to work.
-The respective icon was generate with GIMP by using a png to start with If transparency is desired an alpha layer (if not alrady there) and the background color removed.
+The respective icon was generate with GIMP by using a png to start with If transparency is desired an alpha layer (if not allready there) and the background color removed.
 The ong was scaled to 16x16 pixel (px) [6,7].

 [1] http://en.wikipedia.org/wiki/Favicon